BYU Law Co-Op Printers

 - 1st floor (Basement): by the entrance of the 1st floor in the basement

-- 2nd floor (Commons): in the student commons (outside of the law library)
+- 2nd floor (Commons): in the BYU Law School student commons (not in the law library)

 - 2nd floor (Reference): near the north entrance of room 275